meddlin/rushinglabs-blog/posts/2021/lets-learn-javascript.md

 _Aren't there enough?_

 I recently started creating a new series for others looking to learn JavaScript.
 Why?
 Because after 6 years with the language, I discovered that I didn't really **know** it, and I know it's because I only ever learned what I needed in the moment.
 I never stopped to really focus on the fundamentals, just regular vanilla JavaScript.
-And after 5 minutes focusing on that idea about fundamentals...I'm wondering, "Can JavaScript be learned with _just a browser and text editor?_"
+And after 5 minutes focusing on that idea about fundamentals...I'm left wondering, "Can JavaScript be learned with _just a browser and text editor?_"

 ## How Did I Learn JavaScript

 I briefly played with JavaScript back in college, but it wasn't the best experience.
 Nothing seemed defined, it was weirdly tossed around in a browser, and I was deep into the CS curriculum learning more interesting things with C# and other languages.

-Then, it was 2014--I had just finished a major responsive site design project at work, I stumbled across Meteor.js.
+Then, it was 2014--I had just finished a major responsive site design project at work, and I stumbled across Meteor.js for some other work.
 Shortly after, ES6 hit.
 My head was swirling in JavaScript; everything I wrote was a webapp.
 "JS fatigue" seemed to be what every developer was discussing.

 Soon after I was diving headfirst into React, and pulling together some large projects.
 Honestly, it felt great.
 My opinion of JavaScript was completely reversed.
 I was still growing my skills with C# on the back-end, and it seemed like I could really become a competent full-stack engineer!
-Then while integrating a UI library with React I came across memoization and higher-order components.
+Then while integrating a UI library with React I came across [memoization](https://www.better.dev/understanding-memoization-in-javascript) and [higher-order components](https://reactjs.org/docs/higher-order-components.html).
 Suddenly, I realized I didn't truly know this language; I was just figuring stuff out.

 I've since moved into an AppSec role, but I miss being elbow-deep in code every day...it's leading me to revisit some of these pieces.

 ## JavaScript's Quirk

-Later, considering writing a [video series for learning JavaScript](https://www.youtube.com/playlist?list=PLMZaWgPMReBC91zB8JdZbbTcrT9Tv3_8y), I figured it would be good to target a more novice audience.
+Later, while considering writing a [video series for learning JavaScript](https://www.youtube.com/playlist?list=PLMZaWgPMReBC91zB8JdZbbTcrT9Tv3_8y), I figured it would be good to target a more novice audience.
 Afterall, JavaScript could easily be someone's first language with the state of web development and modern tooling.
 But how would they want to learn?
 I wanted to make sure they didn't make the wrong turns I did.

 I've seen several JavaScript courses/tutorials go down this path starting with Node.js.
 To me, this unnecessarily muddies the waters.
 Node is wonderful, but why potentially confuse beginners with a server-side runtime, npm, and the weird history of JavaScript being created for the browser.